 In my neighborhood there are handful of pretty decent taco trucks around to satisfy my overly active taco craving.
 I eat a lot of tacos.
 The one thing I do miss though is having crunchy tacos.
 It is just not something the trucks offer.
 I love crunchy tacos and prefer them over the regular any day.
-So when McCormick asked us to make a modern Mexican inspired dish I knew we had to do some kind of crunchy taco recipe.
 We ended up making this Spicy Curry Shrimp Taco recipe.
 This is definitely one of those recipes I know we will both be making throughout the summer.
 In addition to the crispy tacos, you also get a nice crunch from the simple cucumber salsa we paired with our marinated shrimp.
 The cucumbers will also help cool your mouth down if have a hard time handling spicy things (like me ☺).

 Spicy Curry Shrimp Tacos